Ghana Investment Promotion Centre

 The Ghana Investment Promotion Centre commonly known as (GIPC) is the Government of Ghana agency established to encourage, promote and facilitate investments in all sectors of the economy of Ghana except mining and petroleum which are handled by the Ghana Chamber of Mines and the Ghana National Petroleum Corporation.

 Operations

-The Centre seeks to boost and increase investment to develop the economy of Ghana.
-Established by the Ghana Investment Promotion Centre Act, 2013 (Act 865), GIPC plays a crucial role in attracting both local and foreign investments to foster economic growth and development.
+The Centre is mandated to promote investment as a means of supporting Ghana’s economic development.
+Established under the Ghana Investment Promotion Centre Act, 2013 (Act 865), the Centre is responsible for facilitating and encouraging both domestic and foreign investment, with the objective of contributing to economic growth and national development.

 The Centre aims to foster activities that would make Ghana accessible for global transactions.
 The centre has Four areas in which it operates, namely Investment Promotion, Investment Facilitation, Investment Advocacy and Aftercare Services and the focused sectors are Agriculture and Agro Processing, Oil and Gas, Health, ICT and Fintech, Manufacturing, Mining and Mineral Processing, Property Development, Recreation and Tourism, Energy, Education, Financial Services and Transport.